Shatt al-Arab: Geography

 The Shatt al-Arab is formed by the confluence of the Tigris and Euphrates rivers at Al-Qurnah, and flows into the Persian Gulf south of the city of Al-Faw.
+It receives the Karun at Khorramshahr.

 History

-3,000 years ago, the Persian Gulf was larger and the Shatt al-Arab had not yet formed.
+The Shatt al-Arab originally extended to the Ur Schatt river system that fed the Pleistocene/Holocene Arabian Gulf Oasis, a system of linked lakes and flood plains that stretched to the Strait of Hormuz and emptied into the Gulf of Oman.
+This system flooded in the period 12,000 - 7,000 BCE to form the present-day Persian Gulf.

 Dispute over the river occurred during the Ottoman-Safavid era, prior to the establishment of an independent Iraq in the 20th century.
 In the early 16th century, the Iranian Safavids gained most of what is present-day Iraq, including Shatt al-Arab.
 They later lost these territories to the expanding Ottomans following the Peace of Amasya (1555).

 In the early 17th century, the Safavids under king (shah) Abbas I (r.
 1588–1629) once again regained Shatt al-Arab.
 Control of the river was at last permanently ceded to the Ottomans with the Treaty of Zuhab in 1639.
-Control of the waterway was also temporarily lost by the Safavids to the Ottoma in this treaty.
-In general, the Treaty of Zuhab roughly re-established the common borders of the Ottoman and Safavid Empires the way they had been in 1555.
+Control of the waterway was also temporarily lost by the Safavids to the Ottomans in this treaty.
+In general, the Treaty of Zuhab roughly re-established the common borders of the Ottomans and Safavid Empires the way they had been in 1555.
 However, the treaty never demarcated a precise and fixed boundary regarding the frontier in the south.

 Later, Nader Shah (r.
 1736–1747) succeeded in restoring Iranian control over Shatt al-Arab for a time.
-With the Treaty of Kerden (1746), however, the Zuhab boundaries were restored, ceded the river to the Turks once again.
+With the Treaty of Kerden (1746), however, the Zuhab boundaries were restored, ceding the river to the Turks once again.
 The First Treaty of Erzurum (1823) concluded between Ottoman Turkey and Qajar Iran, resulted in the same.

 The Second Treaty of Erzurum was signed by Ottoman Turkey and Qajar Iran in 1847 after protracted negotiations, which included British and Russian delegates.
 Even afterwards, backtracking and disagreements continued, until British Foreign Secretary, Lord Palmerston, was moved to comment in 1851 that "the boundary line between Turkey and Persia can never be finally settled except by an arbitrary decision on the part of Great Britain and Russia".
 A protocol between the Ottomans and the Persians was signed in Istanbul in 1913, which declared that the Ottoman-Persian frontier run along the thalweg, but World War I canceled all plans.